-Varicose veins found anywhere on the body can be an ugly discovery.
+Varicose veins anywhere on the body can be an ugly discovery.
 In rare cases, some individuals may develop small varicose veins on the penis.
 This is more obvious on the erect penis.
 In some cases, the varicose vein may be seen when the penis is flaccid.
 The vein may feel lumpy, but is usually not tender.

-The cause of varicose veins on the penis is unknown but most likely related to a small blood clot in one of the superficial veins of the penis.
+The cause of varicose veins on the penis is unknown, but it is most likely related to a small blood clot in one of the superficial veins of the penis.
 This leads to thickening of the vein and eventual fibrosis.
 The condition is not related to masturbation or sexual activity.
 In some cases, direct trauma to the penis may be a cause of injury to the superficial veins.

 The penile varicose vein is most likely the vein on top (the dorsal penile vein).
 This vein is sometimes ligated in men with erection problems.
 A urologist would typically examine the area and then he/she would recommend an ultrasound to find out if the vein is problematic.
 Based on information gathered in the exam and ultrasound, your doctor would then tell you whether or not additional treatment is necessary.

-It is still best to have a urologist and/or vein specialist examine the vein to determine if further treatment is recommended.
-There are no creams, ointments or herbs to treat the varicose veins on the penis, but depending on the location and size of the vein, sclerotherapy or laser treatments might be appropriate.
+It is still best to have a urologist and/or vein specialist examine the vein to determine if further treatment is necessary.
+There are no creams, ointments or herbs to treat the penile varicose veins but depending on their location and size, sclerotherapy or laser treatments might be appropriate.